gumaerc-testorg/9.68-spring-2013/content/pages/syllabus.md

 Topics
 ------

-The syllabus contains, in a single document, a detailed description of the approach to 9.68 including information about the reading and writing assignments, the collaborative learning system, study groups and grading. [(PDF)]({{< baseurl >}}/resources/mit9_68s13_syllabus)
+The syllabus contains, in a single document, a detailed description of the approach to 9.68 including information about the reading and writing assignments, the collaborative learning system, study groups and grading. {{< resource_link df7f38f4-c2ae-12e0-e118-04c28e84b928 "(PDF)" >}}

 *   [Introduction and Overview](#Syllabus_1)
 *   [Conduct and Administration of Subject](#Syllabus_28)